speccytools/fuse-for-macosx/fusepb/FuseHelp/_English.lproj/quicklook.md

 ---
-title: Quick Look Generator
+title: Quick Look
-description: This section describes Fuses support of the Quick Look feature of macOSX 10.5 and newer.
+description: This section describes FuseX's support for Quick Look thumbnails and previews on macOS 12 and newer.
 order: 250
 ---

-On macOSX 10.5 and newer, the Fuse Quick Look generator allows viewing thumbnails and previews of ZX Spectrum emulation related files.
+On macOS 12 and newer, FuseX's Quick Look extensions allow viewing thumbnails and previews of ZX Spectrum emulation related files.
 The supported types are: